Life at Allens

 Pioneering flexibility: our enhanced parents package ticks all the boxes

-- 18 weeks paid parental leave (pro-rata for part-time employees) that removes the distinction between primary and non-primary carers, and allows employees to take leave at the same time as their partner;
+- A modern parental leave policy that removes the distinction between primary and non-primary carers, and allows employees to take leave at the same time as their partner.

-- payment of superannuation on the unpaid component of parental leave (up to a maximum of 34 weeks); and
+- Superannuation on the unpaid component of parental leave (up to a maximum of 26 weeks).

 When Senior Associate Jamie Guthrie approached his manager about taking some time off to care for his new son, Josh, he wasn't entirely sure how the request would be received.